 Dance to celebrate 75 years of Royal British Legion in Borehamwood

-During the evening’s entertainment, the royal blue pennant with gold numbers that was added to the club's standard on its 50th anniversary will be replaced with a gold pennant with figures in royal blue to mark its 75th anniversary.
+As well as the fun, members took a solemn moment to replace the old royal blue pennant with gold numbers that was added to the standard on its 50th anniversary with a gold pennant with figures in royal blue to mark its 75th anniversary.

-The pennant will then be blessed by Reverend Tim Warr of All Saints Church.
+The pennant was then blessed by Reverend Tim Warr of All Saints Church.

-“Over that period we have raised thousands of pounds for the Poppy Appeal and have offered help, advice and support to thousands of servicemen and former servicemen and their dependants in the area."
+“Over that period we have raised hundreds of thousands of pounds for the Poppy Appeal and have offered help, advice and support to thousands of servicemen and former servicemen and their dependants in the area.

 Comments are closed on this article.